tomysmile/frappe_wiki/Pull-Request-Review-Guidelines.md

 - Tests are added to avoid possible failures in the future mostly during other code changes and refactors
 - Documentation added or updated accordingly based on the change made (if applicable)
 - Once the PR has been reviewed and approved, ensure it is backported to older versions (if applicable)
+- Make sure to merge any auto-generated backport PR once it has been validated for any compatibility issues